Quiet Letters

 Children

 Quiet Letters is rated 4+ and contains no objectionable content, no chat, no user-generated content, no in-app purchases, and no advertising.
 It is safe for children under 13.
+The anonymous product-interaction events described above contain no personal data and are not used for advertising.

 Changes